Table of Contents

 Limited company

-A limited company is more complex than the other two organizations.
+Limited companies are more complex than the other two business organizations in the private sector.
 However, the organization is more structured because the functional areas are clearly divided.

 Another characteristic is limited liability.
 The business is a separate entity from the owner.
 Therefore, corporate finances are separate from the personal finances of the owners (also called shareholders).
 Likewise, the legal and financial obligations of the company are not attached to the owner but to the business.
 Thus, owners are not personally responsible for paying off business debts, not at risk of losing their personal assets.